All about sewing machine needles!

 These needles have a rounded tip that allows the needle to "slide" against the stitches and thus not tear them with the stitch.

-Use according to jersey or stretch needle numbers:
+Use according to jersey or stretch needle sizes:

 - Size 60 (very fine): very fine polyester jersey, viscose jersey, silk jersey, …